yaaig-ufrgs/NeuralFastDownward-FSM/README.md

 # Neural Fast Downward
 Neural Fast Downward is intended to help with generating training data for classical planning domains, as well as, using machine learning techniques with Fast Downward (especially, Tensorflow and PyTorch).
-The code was quickly refactored and updated to the current (March 2021) Fast Downward main branch.
-Thus, it was not as well tested as it should be.
-If you find any bugs, please contact me (patrick.ferber@unibas.ch) or create a pull request.

 Neural Fast Downward is a fork from Fast Downward.
-For more information related to Fast Downward, read the bottom part of this README.md.
+For more information (full list of contributors, history, etc.), see [here](https://github.com/PatrickFerber/NeuralFastDownward).

 ## Features